+It is 100% okay to change your major.
+Let’s say that one more time for the people in the back.
+It is 100% okay to change your major.
 A few days ago, my friend Lauren came to visit and while taking a walk by the lake she asked me what I thought of her current major.
-I thought she was perfect for it.
-(It being elementary education.)
+I thought she was perfect for it. (“It” being elementary education.)
 I told her that it seemed like a good fit because she’s caring and good with kids.

 “But I don’t know if it’s what I want to do for the rest of my life.
 I like kids and I want to be a parent someday, but I don’t know if I want to parent other people’s kids.
 Plus, I don’t want to change my major AGAIN.”

-I knew how Lauren felt, because just a year previously I was questioning myself majoring in the healthcare field.
+I knew how Lauren felt, because just a year previously I was questioning my healthcare major.
 Everyone said I was perfect for it.
 An aptitude for science, a people person, compassionate – you get the picture.
-But when I finally changed my major to business almost seven months later I knew that I was doing the right thing.
+But when I finally changed my major to business almost seven months later, I knew that I was doing the right thing.

-It’s crazy that we are expected to know exactly what we want to be when we “grow up” by the age of 18 or 19.
+It’s crazy that we are expected to know exactly what we want to be by the age of 18 or 19.
 Half of those years were spent in or before elementary school.
 If you feel alone in the process of picking or changing your major, don’t.
-A lot of you probably saw the survey I did on Insta thanks to the poll on my story and 70% of people voted that they had at one point changed their major.
+I did a survey on Instagram and 70% of people voted that they had at one point changed their major.

 I also asked if anyone was willing to share their story about being undecided or changing their major and I was really happy with how many people told me all about their struggles and moments of being so unsure about the future.
 And while I would love to share every single person’s individual story I’m going to just share some of the key points and quotes from a few people.

 “It’s totally okay to change majors, and it’s okay to do it more than once – even if it’s after you graduate!”